mever-team/FedMed/README.md

 ```

 Set up communication channels with remote
-data fragments (i.e., parts of the same dataset)
+data fragments and organize them into one dataset.
-and organize them into one dataset.
-Datasets
+Fragments may only partially match in terms of
-are allowed to only partially match in terms of
+structure and operations - they only need to support
-structure and operations.
+the particular analysis you are performing.

 ```python
 import fedmed as fm